15+ Excellent WordPress Slider Examples (Showcase)

 Here are some of the best examples of sliders for your inspiration.
 The criteria we used to pick these sliders were 1) creativity and 2) usability.
 Some designs have both, and some only have one aspect.

 CBS’s slider uses compelling images with large font and lots of white space to make it easy to read and use.
-The play icons make it super clear what will happen when you click.
+The large bullets make it super clear what will happen when you click.

-Hershey Park’s slider has one simple purpose: to entice you to visit their amusement park.
-No buttons or text necessary: the photos do all the talking.
+Universal’s slider has one simple purpose: to entice you to visit their amusement park.
+Though the CTAs make some enticing offers, the photos do all the talking.

 Saville’s uses an elegant serif font paired with photos that highlight the quality and craftsmanship of their dove cotes.
 They also explain their extensive knowledge of doves, so you can be sure that you are buying the absolute best homes for your feathered friends.

-Banneton Bakery is another example of an image-only slider.
-When you’ve got delicious looking bread, pastries and coffee, who needs chitchat?
+Magnolia Bakery is a great example of an image-only slider.
+When you’ve got delicious pastries, who needs chitchat?
+These three mini-sliders look just delectable on this webpage.

 Flaming Gorge is a popular Utah attraction.
-The headlines on their slider say it all: you can enjoy the expansiveness of the view without roughing it at the Flaming Gorge resort.
+The headlines on their gallery say it all: you can enjoy the expansiveness of the view without roughing it at the Flaming Gorge resort.

 Headway Themes makes creative use of the slider.
 Instead of the typical top-of-page slider, they placed theirs further down, and use it to showcase websites that use their themes.
 Clever!

-Loneley Planet’s slider gets fancy with a rotating large image and smaller thumbnails below.
-Not only is this one heck of a gorgeous looking slider, but it’s also easy to navigate to any place that strikes your fancy.
+Lonely Planet’s slider gets fancy with a rotating fullscreen image and eye-catching animations.
+Not only is this one heck of a gorgeous-looking slider, but it’s also easy to navigate to any place that strikes your fancy.

 Converse’s slider puts all the focus right where it should be: on the product.
 The detail and textures are so clear in this slider that you could almost reach out and touch the fabric.

-Sheetz’s slider uses bright, fun colors with interactive forward and back buttons that slide out as you hover over them.
+Sheetz’s slider uses bright, fun colors with interactive forward buttons that slide out as you hover over them.
 Sliders like this just beg to be played with.

 Xbox’s slider goes for simplicity with clean product images, few words, and lots of whitespace.
 This is definitely a case where less is more.